derzhavin3016/3_rd-sem/README.md

 ## lsn6

 * ```runners.c``` - demonstration program, which simulates a runners competition.
-Creates a judge and ```N``` runners (from cmd args), and then inform about every action : firstly, the judge and runners come to the competition and print a message about it, then judge waits for all runners and then start the competition, and give command to start to the first runner, then first runner gives command to second and so on.
-After all, judge end the competition and all runners go home.
+Creates a judge and ```N``` runners (from cmd args), and then inform about every action :
+  * The judge and runners come to the competition and print a message about it.
+  * Judge waits for all runners.
+  * Judge start the competition, and give stick to the first runner.
+  * First runner gives stick to second and so on.
+  * Judge end the competition and all runners go home.
+  All interaction organized by messages (SCv5).